liberapay/liberapay.com/README.md

     $ sudo -u postgres createuser --superuser $USER

-Set the authentication method to "trust" in pg_hba.conf for local connections.
+Set the authentication method to "trust" in pg_hba.conf for all connections.
-For this, ensure that the file contains this line:
+For this, ensure that the file contains these lines:

     local   all             all                                     trust
+    host    all             all             127.0.0.1/32            trust
+    host    all             all             ::1/128                 trust

 Reload Postgres using pg_ctl for changes to take effect.